-DOIs will also be linked to appropriate records in the University's publication repository Serval, to enhance the datasets visibility.
+We will also link DOIs to appropriate records in the University's publication repository Serval, to enhance the dataset's visibility.
 Metadata about datasets will be publicly searchable and discoverable and will indicate how and on what terms the datasets can be accessed.
-Information about datasets will be displayed on the lab webpage, on researcher profile pages on unisciences, and on researchers ORCID iDs, which will also increase the visibility of the datasets.
+We will display information about datasets on the lab's webpage, on researcher profile pages on unisciences, as well as on researchers ORCID iDs, which will increase the visibility of the datasets.

-How the reuse of our data should be valued?
+How will reuse of our data be valued?

-Data will be shared using CCO or CC BY licenses and should be considered as citable products of research (see Joint Declaration of Data Citation Principles).
+We will share data using CCO or CC BY licenses that will become citable products of research (see Joint Declaration of Data Citation Principles).